maartenq/clustercron/README.rst

 Features
 --------

-This project is yet in Pre-Alpha status.
+This project is in Pre-Alpha status.

 * TODO